drsimonj/pipelearner/README.md

 #> # ... with 2 more variables: train <list>, test <list>
 ```

 Notice the three rows where the model has been fitted to the three proportions of the training data, represented by `train_p`.
+Again, `train` contains references to the exact training data used in each case.

 More models
 -----------

-We can add many models with `learn_models()`, which, unlike the previous functions, we can use many times.
+Add more models with `learn_models()`.
 For example, the following adds a decision tree to be fitted:

 ``` r
 pl %>%